Userfrom1995/GO_CLI/README.md

+# **GoEdit - AI-Powered Terminal Assistant & Co-Pilot**

+GoEdit is an **AI-driven terminal assistant** that acts as your **smart companion** in the command line.
+It helps with **file operations, system tasks, AI chat, media analysis, and more**, making your terminal experience more interactive and intelligent.

 ---

-## **GoEdit - AI-Powered Terminal File Manager**

-GoEdit is a lightweight **terminal-based file editor and AI assistant** written in Go.
-It enables users to manage files, directories, and system operations using **natural language commands**, while leveraging AI for intelligent file operations.

----

 ## **✨ Features**

+✅ **AI Chat Assistant** – Directly chat with AI, no need for prefixes like `ask`.
-✅ **AI-Powered File Management** – Create, modify, delete, and organize files using natural language.
+✅ **Smart File Operations** – Create, modify, delete, and organize files seamlessly.
-✅ **Terminal-Based** – No GUI required; fully functional within the terminal.
-✅ **Full File System Control** – Perform operations on any directory or file.
-✅ **AI Chat Assistant** – Chat directly with the bot in the terminal _(no need to prefix with `ask`)_!
-✅ **Seamless AI Integration** – Uses **Google Gemini API** for intelligent responses.
+✅ **Terminal Command Execution** – Automate and simplify complex system tasks.
-✅ **File & Media Analysis** – Analyze images, videos, and document content.
+✅ **Media & Document Analysis** – Understand images, PDFs, and videos.
+✅ **Directory Scanning** – Lookup files and folders with AI assistance.
+✅ **Google Gemini 2.0 Flash Integration** – AI-powered responses for any query.
-✅ **Execute System Commands** – Run simple commands directly from the terminal.
+✅ **Lightweight & Efficient** – No GUI, runs directly in the terminal.
-✅ **Cross-Platform Compatibility** – Supports Linux, Windows, and macOS.

 ---